MoritzBlumer/inversion_scripts/README.md

 - if output files (TSVs) from a previous run are detected (same output prefix), they will be reused for plotting instead of generating new ones
 - the threshold for the minimum number of SNPs per window is set to 25 and can be adjusted in the modules/config.py
 - in principal, any type of biallelic variants can be used as long as they are encoded as 0 (hom ref), 1 (het), 2 (hom alt), e.g. InDels ≤20 bp instead of SNPs
 - a major challenge for windowed PCAs is that the PCA in each window is conducted independently, and rotation is random (--> noisy plots).
 The script implements a correction step that aims at polarizing the orientation based on variance and mean of the previous window, using a subset of 'guide samples'.
-Thne automatic guide sample selection is not always ideal.
+The automatic guide sample selection is not always ideal.
 Therefore, after the first round of plotting, suited samples can often be visually determined (i.e. samples that never cross y=0).
 A single guide sample can be sufficient for correct polarization.
 **********

 <br />